-However, regardless of the contribution gained from aid presence, there may be many hidden explanations behind its significant effect on economic growth in Sudan.
+However, regardless of the contribution gained from aid, there may be many hidden explanations behind its significant effect on economic growth in Sudan.
 First, this significant contribution may reflect the weakness in domestic capital formation.
-In other words, the negligible contribution of domestic capital to the total output may boom the share of aid in spurring economic growth.
-Second, the high dependency on aid increases the fragility of the country's economy by making it subject to the event of changes and fluctuations in the international relations.
-The ups and downs in aid inflows represent an obvious confirmation for such claim.
+In other words, the negligible contribution of domestic capital to the total output may boom the contribution of aid to economic growth.
+Second, the high dependency on aid may increase the fragility of the country's economy by making it subject to changes and fluctuations in the international relations.

-Interestingly, the coefficient associated with the interaction terms between ODA and public corruption variable is negative and statistically significant.
-This indicates that the spread of corruption in domestic public institutions undermines the contributions of aid in prompting economic growth.
+Interestingly, the coefficient associated with the interaction between ODA and public corruption variable is negative and statistically significant.
+This indicates that the spread of corruption in Sudanese public institutions undermines the contributions of aid in promoting economic growth.
 It is worth noting that in the last four decades, Sudan has experienced a severe deterioration in the quality of its public institutions.
-The nepotism, embezzlements, abuses against public properties, and other bad institutional practices became strongly institutionalized.
-Accordingly, in the midst of such untransparent and corrupt public environment, aid wouldn't be used effectively and, consequently, fail to enhance economic capabilities in a manner that sustain economic growth in the long run.
-Moreover, under such circumstances, aid resources might become fungible.
-That is to say lack of accountability is likely to make aid resources act as a substitute for public spending instead of supporting it leading to significant deterioration in economic growth.
-Many researches have frequently confirmed the existence of fungibility of aid particularly in institutionally less developed countries (Bauer, 1976; Khilji and Zampelli, 1991; Pack and Pack 1993, Feyzioglu et al., 1998; Djankov et al., 2005; Gottret and Schieber, 2006; Farag et al.2009 and Ke et al, 2011).
+The nepotism, embezzlements, abuses against public properties, and bad institutional practices became strongly institutionalized.
+Accordingly, in the midst of such corrupt environment, aid wouldn't be used effectively and, consequently, fail to enhance economic capabilities in a manner that sustain economic growth.
+Moreover, the lack of accountability is likely to make aid resources act as a substitute for public spending leading to significant deterioration in economic growth.
+Many researchers have frequently confirmed the existence of fungiblity of aid particularly in institutionally less developed countries (Bauer, 1976; Khilji and Zampelli, 1991; Farag et al. 2009 and Ke et al, 2011).

-Turning to the rest of the variables, the findings show that the coefficients associated with human capita (lnHC), real export (lnREXP), availability of banking credit (CRD) and the adoption of privatization policy(PRIV) variables are all correctly signed and statistically significant.
+Turning to the rest of the variables, the findings show that the coefficients associated with human capital (InHC), real export (InREXP), banking credit (CRD) and privatization (PRIV) variables are all correctly signed and statistically significant.
 Specifically, the coefficient of human capital variable is positive and statistically significant indicating that the enhancements in the capabilities of human cadres via increasing years of schooling lead to progressive increases in economic growth.
-In particular, increases in average years of schooling among population, say by one percent, rises GDP growth rates by 0.73 percent, other things being equal.
+Likewise, in tune with the well-established proposition that economic liberalization increases economic growth, we find that implementing privatization policy generates significant increases in GDP.